 Where else can you join a band of superheroes, perform a song about purple lasagna (and get a standing ovation), tye-dye your socks, make new friends, learn about bugs, and jump in a beautiful river… all in the same day?

 Days at camp are full of fun, laughter, friends, food, and choices.
-We do lots of things together – eating meals, playing whole-camp games, singing at the campfire, going to Mel’s Pond.
-And there’s also times when you get to decide what you want to do – which activity you want to sign up for, which game you want to play, or what you want to do during free time.
+We do lots of things together – eating meals, playing whole-camp games, singing during opening & closing circle, going to Mel’s Pond.
+There’s also times when you get to decide what you want to do – which activity you want to sign up for, which game you want to play, or what you want to do during free time.
 Counselors are always hosting activities, making sure everyone has a good and safe time.
 But watch out!
 Your counselors might turn into pirates and hijak yer cabin mates and then you’d have to go rescue them!

 A Typical Day